SoummoSinghoRoy/product_listing-sales_order_management-server/README.md

 * Order management: This service offer to manage order.
 Whether the order is created by the customer or the admin! manage all required action by admin.
 * Sale order management: This service offer to generate sale alongwith manage all required action by admin.

-      > Additional features
+> Additional features:
 * Product searching: This is offering to get the product details by product name, brand name & sku.
 * Order searching: This is offering to get the order detail inforamtion by order date.
 * Pagination: Products list pagination for all type of user.
 And order, customers list & sales order pagination for admin end.
 * Sales order query facility: This service offering to view sales order details by use `orderId` & `payment_status` & helps to find out details quickly.

 ### Customization